bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Files ending with `.js` are loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.

-The nearest parent `package.json` is defined as the first `package.json` found when searching in the current folder, that folder’s parent, and so on up until a node_modules folder or the volume root is reached.
+The nearest parent `package.json` is defined as the first `package.json` found when searching in the current folder, that folder's parent, and so on up until a node_modules folder or the volume root is reached.

 ```